Home » Water Quality » Tap Water » Best & Worst Tap Water in the US: State-by-State Analysis

 Minnesota

-Minnesota is another northern state with ample access to natural water sources.
-Because of this, the state’s water is naturally cleaner than most states.
-However, Minnesota isn’t one of the purest water states in the nation simply because of its connection to rich natural resources.
-A lot of it has to do with the state government’s assistance to water suppliers via the The Minnesota Department of Health.
+Minnesota, the “land of 10,000 lakes”, is another northern state with ample access to natural water sources, allowing its drinking water to be naturally cleaner than most states.
+However, Minnesota’s water quality isn’t high only because of its connection to rich natural resources.
+The state’s water authorities take extra care in assisting water suppliers via the Minnesota Department of Health.

 New Hampshire

 New Hampshire is another state that goes above and beyond the EPA’s requirements for clean water.
-The drinking water in New Hampshire is cleaner than most states, not thanks to natural resources but to the fantastic filtration process and the state’s environmental protection acts.
+The drinking water in New Hampshire is cleaner than most states thanks to the state’s fantastic filtration process and environmental protection acts.

-In addition to banning common contaminants, the New Hampshire Department of Environmental Services limits PFAS compounds and harmful chemicals that can leak off of non-stick cookware and plastics.
-In banning these, New Hampshire has significantly improved its water quality beyond that of the average US state.
+In addition to banning common contaminants, the New Hampshire Department of Environmental Services limits PFAS compounds and harmful chemicals that can leach off of non-stick cookware and plastics.
+As a result, New Hampshire has significantly improved its water quality beyond that of the US average.

 Kansas

-Known as the Wheat State, almost 90% of Kansas is farmland; and being one of the nation’s largest agricultural producers makes it crucial for the state to have clean water.
+Known as the Wheat State, Kansas is primarily farmland.
+Being one of the nation’s largest agricultural producers makes clean water vital both for its residents and industry sector.

-Fortunately, water for the residents is immaculate, thanks to the state’s stringent laws that covers a wide array of practices, from water disinfection and filtration treatments to the use of herbicides and pesticides on agricultural grounds near public water sources.
-There are serious financial repercussions and civil penalties for both water suppliers and citizens that contaminate the public water supply.
+Fortunately, Kansas’ drinking water is immaculate, thanks to the state’s stringent laws that cover a wide array of practices, from water disinfection and filtration treatments to the use of herbicides and pesticides on agricultural grounds near public water sources.
+Violating these regulations can result in hefty fines and civil penalties for both water suppliers and citizens who contaminate the water supply.

 Missouri

-Missouri’s government has enforced state regulations on top of EPA’s mandatory water regulations.
-Missouri’s state regulations stipulate that public water officials must report on the level of cleanliness of their state’s drinking water more often and comprehensively than what EPA requires.
+Missouri has gone beyond the EPA's mandatory water regulations by enforcing additional state regulations.
+Public water officials in Missouri must report on the level of cleanliness of the state’s drinking water more frequently and in greater detail than what the EPA mandates.

-These strict laws have resulted in some of the cleanest water in the United States and worldwide.
-Missouri’s tap water is not only clean, but it also tastes better than average.
-For several years, the town of Independence, Missouri, has been named one of the best-tasting tap water locations in the world.
+These strict laws have led to some of the cleanest water in the United States and even the world.
+But Missouri’s tap water isn’t only clean – it also tastes better than average.
+For several years, the town of Independence, Missouri, has been recognized for having the best-tasting tap water globally for several years.

 Rhode Island

-To maintain this reputation, Rhode Island has stringent water pollution laws, including laws on the prevention of wastewater discharges and water pollution and water monitoring.
-Because 80% of the state’s freshwater comes from groundwater, they are extra careful about pollution.
+To maintain this reputation, Rhode Island enforces strict water pollution laws, including regulations on preventing wastewater discharges and monitoring water quality.
+Since two-thirds of the communities in Rhode Island rely on groundwater, they take extra care to prevent pollution.

 States With the Worst Tap Water in the US

-While many states enjoy clean and healthy tap water, others struggle to comply with EPA standards.
-With over 90 contaminants to watch out for, leaky pipes, and chemical or oil spills, these states have failed to meet the guidelines put forward by the Safe Drinking Water Act.
+While many states enjoy clean and healthy tap water, some struggle to comply with the regulations set by the EPA.
+With over 90 contaminants to watch out for, leaky pipes, and chemical or oil spills, these states have been failing to meet the guidelines put forward by the Safe Drinking Water Act.

 Here are the top 10 states with the worst tap water in the US: